How Long Does It Take to Sell a House to a Cash Buyer?

 Not being honest with the buyer

-Be upfront with your buyer if you have additional liens, another person that should be a party to the sale, or you’re behind on property taxes or HOA dues.
+Be upfront with your buyer if you have additional liens, another person that should be a party to the sale, or you're behind on property taxes or HOA dues.
 The title company will likely find the issues, and it is best to tackle those items head-on from the beginning and get them cleared to ensure the fastest sale possible.
+Also be honest when filling out your Seller's disclosure.
+The Seller's disclosure survives the sale in Texas, and not disclosing an issue with the home you knew about at the time of the sale could create legal problems for you later.

 A low appraisal